JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-23-bmc-anvil-intro-licenses.md

 ### License for the Front-End Code

-The front-end code that powers this application is NOT OSS.
+the front-end code that powers this application is NOT OSS.

 I have purchased and do hold the appropriate license to use it, but cannot (to my knowledge) share the source code unless I upgrade my current license.

-If you like what you see, and want to use this system as is before I upgrade my current license, you can get your own license for this amazing bootstrap-react template from the team that created it from the link below:
+if you like what you see, and want to use this system as is before I upgrade my current license, you can get your own license for this amazing bootstrap-react template from the team that created it from the link below:

 [Falcon React](https://themes.getbootstrap.com/product/falcon-admin-dashboard-webapp-template-react/)

-Mind that all the changes necessary to run the application do not come with the template are my own modifications to it.
+mind that all the changes necessary to run the application do not come with the template are my own modifications to it.

 ---